 Following are the key segments covered in the report:

-- Based on Product the global Surface Plasmon Resonance market is categorized as:
+- Based on Type, the global Penetration Testing market is categorized as:

-- Based on End-User the global Surface Plasmon Resonance market is categorizedas:
+- Based on Enterprises Size the global Penetration Testing market is categorizedas:

 – North America (U.S. & Canada)